-Technology directions guide students in how to provide an answer within the DRC INSIGHT Test Engine on the PEAKS and Alaska Science assessments.
+Technology directions guide students in how to provide an answer within the DRC INSIGHT Test Engine for PEAKS.
 Test Administrators may read, paraphrase, or define technology directions for students who request assistance with how to show their answers.
 This section provides guidance for Test Administrators on how to provide assistance and still maintain the validity of the assessment.

-Students need multiple opportunities to practice using the Online Tools Training (OTT), so they are familiar with using the tools and answering questions that are part of the PEAKS and Alaska Science assessments.
+Students need multiple opportunities to practice using the Online Tools Training (OTT), so they are familiar with using the tools and answering questions that are part of PEAKS.
 Students should become familiar with technology directions and answering different item types during their practice with the OTT.
 Encourage students to select the How To tab and read the technology directions while practicing with the OTT.